class HexaPDF:: Composer

 Creates a new page, making it the current one.

-The page style to use for the new page can be set via the style argument.
-If not provided, the currently set page style is used.
+The page style (see page_style) to use for the new page can be set via the style argument.
+If not provided, the currently set page style is used (:default is the initial value for @next_page_style).

-The used page style determines the page style that should be used for the following new pages.
-If this information is not provided, the used page style is used again.
+The applied page style determines the page style that should be used for the following new pages (see Layout::PageStyle#next_style).
+If this information is not provided by the applied page style, that page style is used again.

 Examples: